The Jury Phase

 Juries have gone back and forth over the years between rewarding strategy and voting emotionally, and a good player simply has to take that into account, not just bull his or her way through the competition, ignoring the social game completely, and then complaining about it later.
 This kind of thing reminds me of my kids when they were younger and would bowl in tournaments on lanes they were not used to.
 They would roll the ball and it wouldn’t curve like it did in our home lanes.
 Did they adjust in order to get better shots?
 No. They complained about it and kept throwing the ball the exact same way.
 I told them that no matter how many times they did it, the lane was not going to change for them, so they needed to adjust to the lane.
 Similarly, the good player needs to adjust to the game and their particular jury.

 I should note that sometimes, it doesn’t matter what a player says by the time they get to the jury.
 It’s quite possible that all minds will be made up.
 But as I noted earlier, sometimes a win is decided by just one or two votes, so even if only one or two people are willing to change their minds, you have to give it your best shot.

-In the end, the eventual Survivor: Edge of Extinction winner will need to use every ability to Outwit, Outplay, and Outlast.
+In the end, the eventual Survivor: Island of the Idols winner will need to use every ability to Outwit, Outplay, and Outlast.